CWCA - Certified Wound Care Associate

 Frequently asked questions

-Is the CWCA exam hard?
+Is the Certified Wound Care Associate (CWCA) certification exam hard?

-Where is the CWCA exam administered?
+Where is the Certified Wound Care Associate (CWCA) exam administered?

-When do I renew my CWCA certification?
+When do I renew my Certified Wound Care Associate (CWCA) certification?

 Can I earn a Certified Wound Care Associate (CWCA) online?

-No you can't earn a Certified Wound Care Associate (CWCA) online.
+No, you can't earn a Certified Wound Care Associate (CWCA) online.

 What other certifications does the ABWM offer besides the CWCA?